JazzMaster/LazGFX/README.md

 The LazGFX makefile is not designed for MAC, MOBILE, nor Windows(MS Studio).
 (It cross-builds to windows.)

+(MSVS requires a .sln file, like Lazarus uses .lpk, and XCode .project)

 I just run FPC over the main unit file right now.
 Nothing fancy.
 The makefile will be used in the future.